How to recognise cat poisoning symptoms and what to do

 - Keep other pets away from the toxic source

 This list and advice is not exhaustive.
-For further advice please consult your vet; and to find out more about keeping your cat safe read our leaflet.
+For further advice please consult your vet, and to read our guide to keeping your cat safe.